Table Of Contents:

 Consider a sample CAC table, having the channels common to almost all the online businesses.

 A quick glance suggests that the customers acquired through the affiliate (referral) channel are the costliest, taking up much of your marketing budget.
+This is where affiliate management software can play a crucial role in reducing costs and improving efficiency.
 Should you discard the channel and focus on social media instead?
 When considered in solitude, the decision seems the rational one to make.
 However, adding the LTV chart into the equation, the customers whom you acquired through the Affiliate Channel, stay with you the longest and hence provide you with the highest revenue per user (RPU).
 The plot thickens!

 How to calculate Customer Lifetime Value?